DreymaR/BigBagKbdTrixPKL/README.md

     - This repo by default contains mainly Colemak(-DH) and Tarmak layouts, with QWERTY and Dvorak included.
 * Full/VK mappings: I've provided my own Colemak[eD] as well as 'VirtualKey' versions
     - The _VK_ layouts just move the keys of your installed OS layout around, without other changes
-    - The _[eD]_ layouts have their own Shift/AltGr mappings specified.
+    - The _[eD]_ layouts have their own Shift/AltGr state mappings specified.
-    - You may mix mapping types freely in any layout.
+    - You may actually mix mapping types freely in any layout.
 * ISO (European/World) vs ANSI (US) vs other keyboard types
     - ISO boards have a `VK_102` key between `Z` and `LShift`.
 Some `OEM_` key codes differ from ANSI ones.
     - Brazilian ABNT boards are like ISO, but have two more keys.
 These can be remapped by their scan codes.